hotheadhacker/hotheadhacker.github.io/content/post/google-dorking.md

 ![How to be anything](https://media2.giphy.com/media/xQaeWyINrUXOE/giphy.gif?cid=790b76111fc6704fc731d0b9c3edbb2e24b2d51023ef1561&rid=giphy.gif&ct=g)

-But they are might be some issues when you want to search something but you cannot get the results because that search topic is either new or does not have many public results.
+But there might be some issues when you want to search something but you cannot get the results because that search topic is either new or does not have many public results.
 This problem is mostly faced by researchers where the information for the particular neeche is very limited.

 Google no doubt has best algorithm that my our query.